 Application

-Apply for participation in the Nordic Probabilistic AI School (Nordic ProbAI) 2024 on June 17-21 in Copenhagen.
+Apply for participation in the Nordic Probabilistic AI School (ProbAI) 2025 on June 16-20 in Trondheim.

-All applicants will be notified of acceptance or rejection by March 18 March 19.
+All applicants will be notified of acceptance or rejection by March 16 March 21 at the latest.
+Some applicants may receive acceptance notifications earlier on a rolling basis.

 Learning Experience